Charleston Pet Root Canal Therapy | Veterinary Dental Care

 Disinfection

-When the pulp cavity is empty, it requires disinfection to remove any microorganisms that can lead to future complications or infection post-procedure
+When the pulp cavity is empty, disinfection is required to remove any microorganisms that can lead to future complications or infection post-procedure.

 Reshaping